 Ms Ivanka Popović (University of Belgrade, Danube Rectors’ Conference) supported the initiative for improving and streamlining the WGs and agreed with the proposals presented.
 She said it would be useful if the WGs would disseminate the outputs of their meetings to other WGs.
 The WG on Higher education and mobility (HEM) is closely connected to the Danube Rectors' Conference which had its annual assembly meeting on Friday (November 6th, 2020).
 The DRC priorities for 2021 were set on this meeting and they are closely in line with what has been already said.
 The WG on HEM is related to the actions 3 and 4.
 The Danubius Young Scientist Award ceremony, which was also on November 6th, is one of the good examples of promoting science.
-Regarding the motivation for participation in Horizon programme, she explained that a low success rate is discouraging researchers to participate but also the remuneration issue where the progress is very slow.
+Regarding the motivation for participation in Horizon programme, she explained that a low success rate is discouraging researchers to participate similarly as the remuneration issue where the progress is very slow.
 The topic of interest for this WG will be a brain drain which is especially visible in the downstream DR countries.
 Ms Popovic informed that the new DRC president (starting from January 2021) will be Rector Zdravko Kacic from the University of Maribor.
 The WG on HEM will also work on identifying universities from the DR which have become members of the European University alliances.
 Many of these alliances are promoting cooperation in the region which can be a new source for inspiration and sharing good practices.

 Ms Martina Hartl shared the news in the chat section that the Danubius Young Scientist Award will be able to continue until 2027.
-She also suggested that it could be interesting to have a round table with some of the European University members in one of the next PA7 Meetings.
-Also, it could be organized a joint meeting with the DRC.
+She also suggested that it could be interesting to have/organize a round table with some of the European University members in one of the next PA7 Meetings.
+Also, it could be organized as a joint meeting with the DRC.
 Ms Ivanka Popovic wrote that the DRC will get back to Ms Hartl regarding this initiative.
+I absolutely missed this chat talk, wow!

 Mr Mladen Kraljic (University of Maribor) agreed to include the activities of the former WG on ICT into the new WG Danube Region in ERA, but also to cooperate with other three PA7 WGs.
 He reported that the WG on ICT included 8 universities and 4 knowledge transfer centres.
 They had a kick-off meeting on June 10th.
 A list of open calls was sent to the members of the WG.
 They identified thematic fields: the digitalization policy, cyber security, internet of things, artificial intelligence, energy efficiency, big data.
 The WG on ICT cooperates with the PA8 and their WGs on Innovation, Artificial intelligence and Digital Danube.
-In second half of the next year, Slovenia will hold the Presidency of the Council of the EU, so he expressed his hope that the PA7, PA8 and the whole EUSDR will know how to make benefit of it.
+In the second half of the next year, Slovenia will hold the Presidency of the Council of the EU, so he expressed his hope that the PA7, PA8 and the whole EUSDR will know how to benefit of it.
 The Slovenian Ministry of the Foreign Affairs has the new member for the EUSDR so it will result in higher dedication of the Government to this MRS. As a recommendation for the WG on HEM he mentioned CEEPUS programme which is a good tool for regional cooperation and fostering mobility of researchers.